It forces people to identify priorities, make tradeoffs and finalize a plan.

 Have your team vote and quickly gain insight on what your team thinks.

-Save the meeting time, save the world.
-Too many meetings get stuck in the brainstorm stage.
-With ForceRank, everyone comes to the meeting with priorities identified so the conversation shifts from argument to resolution.
+Too many meetings end up in circular arguments.
+With ForceRank, everyone comes to the meeting having grappled with the tradeoffs and the conversation can shift from argument to resolution.

 “ ForceRank is an amazing tool.
 It helped us surface ideas and collaborate better.
 Now we have more clarity on areas of disagreement and can spend our meeting time more efficiently.
 This tool helps us get more stuff done.
 Plus, it's fun to use.